Reinis-FRP/test-gitbooks/developers/optimistic-oracle-v3/data-asserter.md

 If the assertion passes the `assertionLiveness` without dispute then it can be settled.
 The data assertion contract showcases the OOV3's concept of `assertionResolvedCallback` which enables the OOV3 to settle downstream contracts that are dependent on the resolution of an assertion.
 Once an assertion is settleable (it has: a) passed liveness and b) not been disputed) anyone can call [`settleAssertion`](https://github.com/UMAprotocol/protocol/blob/922e5da60d1e71f64de50acdf9bf83a07be9449e/packages/core/contracts/optimistic-oracle-v3/implementation/OptimisticOracleV3.sol#L250) on the OOV3.
 This function acts to settle the assertion within the OO and call into the callback recipient, set during the `assertDataFor` function call.

-Looking within the DataAsserter contract, we can see what happens when the `assertionResolvedCallback` is hit from the OOV3 on settlement:
+Looking within the Data Asserter contract, we can see what happens when the `assertionResolvedCallback` is hit from the OOV3 on settlement:

 ```solidity
 // OptimisticOracleV3 resolve callback.